thelucid/front_matter/README.md

 ## Usage

-Below are common methods used for dealing with front matter.
+Below are the common methods used when dealing with front matter.
 [See the API documentation](https://thelucid.github.io/ruby_matter/) for details on what arguments can be passed to each.

 ### Parse